solympe/Golang_Training/pkg/pattern-chain-of-responsibility/README.md

 DeliveryMail - 2nd handler<br>
 DeliveryPlane - 3nd handler

-All this structures are connected by one 'TypeOfDelivery' interface
+All this structures are connected by one 'DeliveryManipulator' interface

 Each of structures has one similar <i>method</i> - ChooseType(chosen)<br>
 'ChooseType' checks entered word and returns result according to the condition